karthajee/ERAV2master/README.md

 # ERAV2master

-Master repo containing all functionality code for assignments of ERA V2
+This is the master repo containing all functionality code for assignments of ERA V2